 There is the facility to measure the temperature in the experimental chamber in the MWP unit.
-You can also use the temperature control add on to change and hold the temperature between 10 degrees above and 2 degrees below the room's ambient temperature.
+The units come with a Standard temperature control system to change and hold the temperature between 10 degrees above and 2 degrees below the room's ambient temperature.
+Alternatively, the Peltier temperature control system is offered as an optional add on which has a greater temperature control range.
 The time taken to change the chamber's temperature will vary according to what is in the chamber, but this is normally completed within 30 minutes.

-To attach the temperature control add on to the MWP unit please refer to the video in the 'Temperature control' section found in the MWP Introduction manual.
+To attach either the Standard temperature control or the Peltier temperature control system to the MWP unit, please refer to the 'Temperature control' section found in the MWP Introduction manual.

 How to set the temperature

-Set up the experimental chamber with the equipment that you will be using during your experiment, eg with the diffuser stand or with the optogenetics stand, and a multiwell plate.
+Set up the experimental chamber with the equipment required for your experiment, e.g. the diffuser stand or light stimulation plate, and a multi-well plate or petri dish.

-Then, run the following script.
+Then run the script below.
 The Zantiks unit will then adjust the temperature until the temperature recorded on the Zantiks Control Console reaches the temperature set by the thermostat.
-The temperature will then be maintained at this level within 0.5 degrees.
+The temperature will then be maintained at this level within ±0.5 degrees celsius.

-The script above will tell the temperature control add on to set the thermostat at 28 degrees, it will then adjust the temperature in the experimental chamber to this temperature (which may take up to about 10/15 minutes depending on how much it needs to change and what is in the chamber).
+The script above will tell the temperature control add on to set the thermostat at 20 degrees celsius, it will then adjust the temperature in the experimental chamber to the desired temperature (this may take up to 10-15 minutes depending on the difference between the temperature set and the current temperature within the chamber).

-Once the chamber has reached the desired temperature, set up the experimental chamber with a multiwell plate with your animals.
+Once the chamber has reached the desired temperature, you are ready to add your animals.

 How to record temperature in results data

-If you would like to record the temperature in your processed results data file, you need to adapt the code in the script below for your own script.
+If you would like to record the temperature in your processed results data file, you can adapt the code in the script below.

 In the above demo script:

-The line of code above sets the temperature in the chamber at 28 degrees (which must be between 10 degrees above and 2 degrees below ambient temperature outside the unit).
+The line of code above sets the temperature in the chamber at 20 degrees celsius (which must be between 10 degrees above and 2 degrees below ambient room temperature).

-The LOGCREATE command details the labels for the cell data in a line of cells, i.e. the text labels 'TIME' in cell 1 and 'INLET_TEMP' in cell 2.
+The LOGCREATE command details the labels for the cell data in a line of cells, i.e. the text labels 'TIME' in cell 1 and 'INLET_TEMP' in cell 2 for columns of data.
 The following LOGRUN() line tells the unit to output the previous LOGCREATE line.

-The LOGCREATE (and LOGRUN) command above tells the unit to output in a line of cells the actual runtime at that point in the experiment in cell 1, and the temperature recorded by the thermistor in cell 2.
+The LOGCREATE (and LOGRUN) command above tells the unit to output in a line of cells the actual runtime at that point in the experiment in cell 1, and the temperature recorded by the thermistor in cell 2, 3, 4 and 5.